-- Students in Grades K-12 who are physically, psychologically, or developmentally able to wear a mask will be required to do so. - Students will practice physical distancing while at the bus stop and will line up twometres apart. - Students will be assigned seats using a seating plan that limits close contact with others when possible. - Students will sit with members of the same household when possible. - Students will be taught and reminded of how to respect physical distancing. - There will be a protective zone between the driver and student passengers, with no person seated in the seat directly behind the bus driver. - The bus will be cleaned according to COVID-19 cleaning standards. - High-contact areas will be cleaned throughout the day. - A deep clean of the bus will be completed daily.
+- Students in Grades K-12 who are physically, psychologically or developmentally able to wear a mask will be required to do so. - Students will practice physical distancing while at the bus stop and line up 2 meters apart. - Students will be assigned seats using a seating plan that limits close contact with others when possible. - Students will sit with members of the same household when possible. - Students will be taught and reminded of how to respect physical distancing. - There will be a protective zone between the driver and student passengers, with no person seated directly behind the bus driver. - The bus will be cleaned according to COVID-19 cleaning standards. - High contact areas will be cleaned throughout the day. - A deep clean of the bus will be completed daily.